techidaily/site-win11-tips/source/_posts/leveraging-the-power-of-combined-android-and-windows-11-displays.md

  The second piece of software you need can be found in the Google Play Store.
 Connect to your Wi-Fi and open the Google Play Store on the Android device you want to use as the secondary screen.

- Search for the[Spacedesk app](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2009967/https://play.google.com/store/apps/details?id=ph.spacedesk.beta) and install it.
+ Search for the [Spacedesk app](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2009967/https://play.google.com/store/apps/details?id=ph.spacedesk.beta) and install it.
 The app is compatible with Android version 4.1 and later, so you shouldn't have any problem installing it unless you are using a very old tablet.

  With the app installed, you then need to decide if you want to connect it to your Windows PC using Wi-Fi or a USB cable.

  Spacedesk also works with iOS devices, and the setup steps are very similar.
-You just need to use the[Spacedesk app from the Apple App Store](https://apps.apple.com/us/app/spacedesk-multi-monitor-app/id1069217220) if you want to use an iOS device.
+You just need to use the [Spacedesk app from the Apple App Store](https://apps.apple.com/us/app/spacedesk-multi-monitor-app/id1069217220) if you want to use an iOS device.

 ## How to Connect to Your Extra Screen Using Wi-Fi